cds-snc/notification-api/DATAFLOW.md

 These diagrams show where the data for our notifications exist and what tasks move it along.
 Most tasks are run asyncronously by adding to a SQS queue and having our celery workers pick them up.
 Some tasks (particularly ones handling errors) are scheduled to run at certain intervals.

+We assume emails are being sent, but the flows for sms are similar (with "save_smss" replacing "save_emails", and so on).

 ## POST to /email or /sms

 ### Happy path